 Central air conditioning systems utilize a variety of refrigerants, most of which are generically called "Freon."
-While the chemical composition of refrigerant has improved over the years, it is still a threat to the environment and must be carefully contained within the system.
-A sealed system, not to be serviced by the homeowner, is not intended to leak refrigerant during its lifetime.
-Unfortunately for the environment and the expense of the homeowners, though, AC units are likely to develop a small leak at some point; however, the lost refrigerant can be replaced, but the unit will also need repairs to prevent future leaks.
+A central air unit is a sealed system, not to be serviced by the homeowner, and shouldn't leak refrigerant during its lifetime.
+Unfortunately for the environment and the expense of the homeowners, A/C units can develop a small leak at some point.
+The lost refrigerant can be replaced, but the unit will also need repairs to prevent future leaks.

 Freon is the brand name of a coolant developed by DuPont in the 1920s as a safe alternative to noxious chemicals used in refrigerator units.
 As the development of air conditioning evolved, Freon became the industry standard.
 The product, simply referred to as "R-22," was removed from the market in 1987 due to a phase-out of ozone-depleting chlorofluorocarbons.
-At the time of publication, DuPont manufactures R-410A, which is still generically referred to as "Freon" but is actually branded as "Suva."
+DuPont manufactures R-410A, which is still generically referred to as "Freon" but is actually branded as "Suva."

-A homeowner's first indication of a possible Freon leak is the lack of cooling power from the AC system.
-Looking for escaped coolant can be difficult, as it tends to evaporate rapidly.
-If the Freon is around, look for a greasy, slightly viscous liquid.
-If the refrigerant has evaporated, look for white residue on or near the unit's pipes.
-An AC professional uses an electronic sniffing device that can pinpoint a leak and help determine the proper course of action.
+If you suspect a refrigerant leak, contact an HVAC technician immediately.
+An A/C professional uses an electronic sniffing device that can pinpoint a leak and help determine the proper course of action.
 Minor leaks are not repaired, but rather a sealant is introduced into the line along with replacement refrigerant.
-Major leaks may require replacing one or more of the components that make up the system.
+Major leaks may require you to replace one or more of the components that make up the system.